Nara

 Getting around

-In Nara, you can easily travel around the city by train or bus.
+In Nara, getting around is easy by train or bus.
 Two train companies serve the area: Kintetsu Railways and JR West.
-Kintetsu Nara Station is the closest to the main attractions like Nara Park and Kofukuji Temple, while JR Nara Station is about a 15–20 minute walk away.
-Buses operated by Nara Kotsu connect both stations with popular sights, and you can use major IC cards like Suica and Icoca on both buses and trains.
+Kintetsu Nara Station is closest to major attractions like Nara Park and Kofukuji Temple, while JR Nara Station is about a 15–20 minute walk away.
+Buses operated by Nara Kotsu connect both stations with popular sights, and major IC cards like Suica and Icoca can be used on both buses and trains.

-Most top attractions are in or near Nara Park and can be explored on foot.
+Most top attractions are located in or around Nara Park and are easily explored on foot.
 Temples like Toshodaiji, Yakushiji, and Horyuji are farther out and best reached by bus or train.
-To make travel easier, consider the Nara Bus Pass.
-It starts at 600 yen for one day and goes up to 1650 yen for a 2-day pass that covers more areas.
+To simplify travel, consider the Nara Bus Pass, which starts at 600 yen for one day and goes up to 1,650 yen for a 2-day pass covering a wider area.
 Foreign tourists can also use the Kintetsu Rail Pass, which includes bus rides and unlimited train travel between Nara, Osaka, and Kyoto.

 Attractions